 Another need for a reliable shipping partner is the rise of subscription-based services.
 If you’re providing goods that consumers expect on a certain day of the month, order fulfillment and delivery times will need to run flawlessly.
 The subscription eCommerce market is growing fast and is now a $2B+ market.
 We expect to see this model grow even more.

 If you’re anything like me, I would rather watch a video about a product description than to actually read it myself.
 I understand that what may be perceived as laziness, but product videos and videos, in general, make a brand appear more personal to me.
 It’s one thing to read all the features and benefits of a product, but to have someone holding the product and pointing out those very things goes a long way in getting me to understand the value of my purchase.

 The common misconception around video is that you need to hire a videographer or production crew to shoot short clips for you.
 That is definitely not the case.
 Don’t get me wrong, having a professionally produced video series can go a long way, but simple self-made clips with your smartphone can resonate with consumers and lead to higher engagement.
 It’s becoming commonplace for big brands to have product videos as I mentioned above, but we’ll likely see more mid-tier eCommerce sites follow their lead.

 Just as much as consumers want fast shipments, they also expect prompt customer service.
 And by customer service, that includes a proactive assistant that can answer any immediate questions during their shopping experience.
 Bots are becoming very effective at answering common questions and engaging with customers in the right moments.
 Expect to see an increase in ‘subtle’ interactions when shopping online.
 Now, if only bots could write all of your content for you.

-For more info on eCommerce Marketing Strategies that drive conversions and online business growth, contact our multi-award winning eCommerce agency to get started today
+For more info on eCommerce Marketing Strategies that drive conversions and online business growth, contact our multi-award winning eCommerce web design agency to get started today.

 © 2020.
 All rights reserved.
 E-dreamz, Inc.